sethmlarson/sethmlarson.dev/app/markdown/2024-09-22/pycon-taiwan-2024.md

 * [Sonatype 2023 Annual State of Software Supply Chain Report](https://www.sonatype.com/en/press-releases/sonatype-9th-annual-state-of-the-software-supply-chain-report)
 * Kushal Das for Python Language Summit photos
 * [StackOverflow](https://stackoverflow.com/q/25981703)

+That's all for this post! 👋 If you're interested in more you can read [the last report](https://sethmlarson.dev/security-developer-in-residence-report-38).